TeamJM/journeymap-docs/docs/en/Client Docs/settings/minimap.md

     The settings for each minimap are identical, so we’ll only cover a single preset below.

-To switch between minimap presets, press the switch minimap preset key (the '\' key by default).
+To switch between minimap presets, press the switch minimap preset key (the ++backslash++ key by default).

 ![Minimap-Settings](../../img/settings/client/minimap.png){: .center}